toolstack/git-to-wp-plugin-dir-release-script/README.md

 1. in the git-to-wp-plugin-dir-release-script repo directory (the defaults)
 2. in the parent directory of git-to-wp-plugin-dir-release-script (the local site settings)
-3. in the plugin repo's directory (it can be in either the bin directory or the root of the repo)
+3. in the plugin repo's directory (it can be in either the bin, release or root directory of the repo)

 These ini files are loaded in order, so settings from the plugin ini files will override the local or default settings (with the exception of blank settings, which will be ignored).

-This let's you configure your release setup with a great deal of flexibility, while committing to your plugin directory the general settings required for anyone to perform the release.
+This lets you configure your release setup with a great deal of flexibility, while committing to your plugin directory the general settings required for anyone to perform the release.

 Each of the release.ini files have the following format: